MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 ## API description

 You must add the following API description to the action.
-In this way, Copilot for Sales can identify the correct API that must be invoked to enrich the capability.
+This helps Copilot for Sales identify the correct API to invoke for enriching the capability.

 *This action gets additional sales insights that will be shown in C4S email summary experience inside outlook summary.
 The action enhances the existing skills of copilot for sales.*